malcodeman/things-clone/README.md

 * [Background](https://www.artstation.com/artwork/Lgd00)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the (LICENSE) file for details

 ## Todo
 * Lists with tasks